MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-install.md

 1. Install as root: `sudo su`

+2. Update packages on your system: `zypper update`

-2. Set the location of the package repo at the **prod** directory, which contains the Machine Learning Server distribution.
+3. Set the location of the package repo at the **prod** directory, which contains the Machine Learning Server distribution.
 This example is for SLES11, the only supported version of SUSE in Machine Learning Server: `sudo rpm -Uvh http://packages.microsoft.com/config/sles/11/packages-microsoft-prod.rpm`

-3. Install the server: `zypper install microsoft-mlserver-all-9.2.1`
+4. Install the server: `zypper install microsoft-mlserver-all-9.2.1`

-4. Activate the server: `/opt/microsoft/mlserver/9.2.1/bin/R/activate.sh`
+5. Activate the server: `/opt/microsoft/mlserver/9.2.1/bin/R/activate.sh`

 ## Connect and validate